-Technology risk is the risk of loss from improper system or control design, improper operation, delivery of or unauthorized access to information and technology resources that can significantly impact the Company's ability to operate efficiently, to stay compliant with regulations, and to maintain its financial integrity and reputation.
-More specifically, Technology Risk includes Information and Cybersecurity Risk, Technology Operations Risk and Technology Delivery Risk.
+Technology risk is the risk of loss from improper system or control design, improper operation, delivery of or unauthorized access to information and technology resources that can significantly impact the Company's ability to operate efficiently, stay compliant with regulations and maintain its financial integrity and reputation.
+More specifically, technology risk includes cyber and information security risk, technology operations risk and technology delivery risk.